pavanvattikala/Calendar-Genarator/README.md

 ## *How to get started*
 1. Build and run the Calender-Genarator Project
-2. Enter you desired year in the console
+2. Enter your desired year in the console
 3. Click enter

 ## *Features*